 Cathy Lanteri, MD, FAPA, CPDC

-SJ is a 52 year old health care leaderwho was not advancing professionally as he expected.
-Management reviews said he had a tendency to dominate meetings and alienate peers by stifling input from others.
-SJ prided himself on good relationships and was surprised to hear this.
-In thinking about the feedback, SJ could see the communication style he thought was showing leadership was actually limiting his effectiveness.
+SJ is a 53 year old nationally recognized scientific leader who had not advanced professionally as she expected.
+Peer reviews showed she had a tendency to dominate meetings and alienate peers by stifling input from others.
+SJ prided herself on good relationships and was surprised to hear this.
+In thinking about the feedback, SJ could see the communication style she thought was showing leadership was actually limiting her effectiveness.